Arthur530/Arthur530/README.md

 - 🌱 I’m currently learning Java

-- 📫 How to reach me: arthur.alegreti@etec.sp.gov.br
+- 📫 How to reach me: artalegreti@gmail.com

 <!---
 Arthur530/Arthur530 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.